Study in Japan

 Student Visa, Working Rights and Post-Study Career

+On a student visa, you can work up to 28 hours/week during semester and 40 hours/week during long breaks.
 After graduation, you can switch to a Designated Activities visa (job-search visa) for up to 1 year.
-Once you secure relevant employment, the Engineer/Specialist in Humanities/International Services visa allows long-term work, and after 5 years (or 3 years for highly skilled point-system holders) you can apply for permanent residency.
+Once you secure relevant employment, the Engineer/Specialist in Humanities/International Services visa allows long-term work.

 Total INR investment for a 2-year Masters at a national Japanese university (without scholarship) is typically around 20-35 lakh.
 With a MEXT scholarship or tuition waiver, the out-of-pocket amount can drop drastically.
-Combined with strong starting salaries in Japanese tech and automotive companies, the ROI is exceptional.

 Frequently Asked Questions